KBS-Lab-IIMAS-UNAM/non-monotonic-KBS-for-DH/README.md

 * an inference system through preferences and abduction.

 The implementation for the previous capabilities is found in the Prolog file `kb_engine.pl` in the form of KB-Services.
-This file works as the KB engine of all the KB system.
+This file works as the engine of all the KB system.

 There is an extensive number of KB-Services, the eight basic ones are listed next: